|You can download and print resources from this page, or order them using our online order form.|

-Fact sheets, policies and plans covering topics including aged care consumer and provider rights and responsibilities, resolving HACC complaints and reforms to the Scheme and how the Scheme handles personal information.
+Fact sheets, policies and plans covering topics including aged care consumer and provider rights and responsibilities, resolving HACC complaints, reforms to the Scheme and how the Scheme handles personal information.

 Explains the roles and responsibilities of the Aged Care Complaints Scheme, the Australian Aged Care Quality Agency and the Aged Care Commissioner.

 This fact sheet outlines the role of the Aged Care Complaints Scheme in resolving complaints about Commonwealth HACC services.

 Our Service Commitment describes the level of service that complainants and providers can expect from the Scheme during a resolution process.

 This fact sheet is for complainants and aged care providers.
 It describes the right to seek review of the Scheme’s decisions and/or processes.

 This fact sheet provides an overview of the reforms to the Scheme, and the benefits for consumers and aged care providers.